Rubber Johnny (2005) dir. Chris Cunningham

 But visually it’s pure nightmare fuel as TV Tropes describes it.
 Cunningham plays with our reaction to seeing dilated eyes with clarity impossible without nightvision photography.
 He’s also playing on deep-seated discomforts around infirmity.
 It’s weird that snopes had to take the time to debunk it as a documentation of a real teenage mutant, but the experimental nature combined with the can’t-look-away appeal explains how the film quickly burrows past our disbelief early on: we ask ourselves why would this exist if it weren’t real.

 Thriller (1983) dir.
 John Landis

-Truth be told, the video I was geared up to showcase another weird music video, “Thriller,” but the fun weird stuff about that one (Did you know it was released in December?
+Truth be told, I was geared up to center a Lunch Link on another weird music video, “Thriller,” but the fun weird stuff about that one (Did you know it was released in December?
 For an album that came out the previous year?) has been eclipsed by the not-fun weird stuff about its director John Landis and star Michael Jackson.
-Still, the song – one of the legendary collaborations between Jackson and producer Quincy Jones – holds up and the video – featuring the iconic choreography by Michael Peters – was a watershed moment in the arts of music video and haunting the dreams of a generation.
+Still, the song – one of the legendary collaborations between Jackson and producer Quincy Jones – holds up, and the video – featuring the iconic choreography by Michael Peters – was a watershed moment in the arts of both music video and haunting the dreams of a generation.

 A Nightmare on My Street (1988) dir.
 Scott Kalvert